CouchCMS/Documentation/src/contents/tags-reference/if.md

 will make the code behave the way we had originally intended.
 The Welcome message will dissapear and will only reappear when we set 'sex' as 'M'.
 Notice how we enclosed the first two conditions that were supposed to be evaluated together within an extra pair of paranthesis.

-<p class="error">Always explicitly indicate the evaluation precedence of the conditions by using brackets when you use && and || together.</p>
+Always explicitly indicate the evaluation precedence of the conditions by using brackets when you use && and || together.{.error}

 ## Parameters